gregoryv/buildvars/README.md

 ## Details

 stamp depends on git and that you have a CHANGELOG.md.
-The changelog is parsed for the lates released version and assumes it follows http://keepachangelog.com/en/1.0.0/ format.
+The changelog is parsed for the latest released version and assumes it follows http://keepachangelog.com/en/1.0.0/ format.